Let’s see how to create a Spinning 3D Donut Animation in ASCII Art using only ASCII characters in C++.

 d.
 Projection to 2D

-To display the donut in the terminal, we convert the 3D coordinates into 2D using a perspective projection.
+To display in the terminal, we convert the 3D coordinates into 2D using a perspective projection.

 x_proj = x / z;